marcushund/osrm-backend/docs/profiles.md

 ## Guidance

 The guidance parameters in profiles are currently a work in progress.
-They can and will change without any major version change.
+They can and will change.
 Please be aware of this when using guidance configuration possibilities.

 ### Road Classification